MCreator/MCreator/plugins/mcreator-localization/help/default/dimension/height.md

 This value needs to be a multiple of 16.

-NOTE: Only available in Minecraft 1.18.x and higher
+**Vanilla values:**
 - **Overworld**: 384
 - **Nether**: 256
 - **The End**: 256

+NOTE: Only available in Minecraft 1.18.x and higher